merchanttech/conduct/protocol/product-review/README.md

 **Sweat the details, not the format**

 The exact format of your bug reports isn't that much important and can slightly vary from the above templates.
-The important thing is that you start thinking about experiencing bugs in a different way, and that you respect your team's time enough to try to reproduce a bug and collect sufficient details yourself before sending over the bug report.
+The important thing is that you start thinking about experiencing bugs in a different way, and that **you respect your team's time** enough to try to reproduce a bug and **collect sufficient details yourself before sending over the bug report**.